-The processing of accounts receivable and cash disbursements will require the court manager or designee reviewing all invoices and associated documentation for payment and approving the said invoice.
+The processing of accounts receivable and cash disbursements will require the court manager or designee to review and approve of all invoices and associated documents for payment.

-- If the expenditure is approved for payment, the court manager will submit the approved invoices ready for payment to the accounting department, accounting clerk, payment clerk, etc. (dependent on court fiscal structure).
-The accounting clerk/payment clerk will code the invoice with the corresponding general ledger account, fund, grant, and sub-account, if necessary.
+- If the expenditure is approved for payment, the court manager will submit the approved invoices ready for payment to the appropriate finance office. (depending on court fiscal structure).
+The financial unit will code the invoice with the corresponding general ledger account, fund, grant, and sub-account, as needed.
 The coding process will allow for the expenditures to be properly reflected in the budget and financial reports. - If the payment is below the petty cash threshold, as stated in court financial policies, payments may be made from petty cash account.
-If petty cash will be used, a petty cash voucher form to record disbursement of petty cash must be provided for appropriate documentation with necessary receipts. - If the expenditure invoice is not approved for payment or if the invoice is incorrect, the court manager or designee will contact the vendor to rectify any problems with the invoice. - Payment of Invoices -- The processing of check payments or electronic payments will be completed by the accounting department, accounting clerk, payment clerk, etc. (dependent on court fiscal structure).
+If petty cash will be used, a petty cash voucher form, to record disbursement of petty cash, must be provided for appropriate documentation with necessary receipts.

+- If the expenditure invoice is not approved for payment or if the invoice is incorrect, the court manager or designee will contact the vendor to rectify any problems with the invoice. - Payment of Invoices -- The processing of check payments or electronic payments will be completed by the financial unit.
 The financial policies of the court will specify how often payment checks are processed and how payments should be processed during an emergency. - Documentation for Payments -- Copies of all invoices, packing slips, and receipts will be filed with all payment checks or electronic disbursements.
-Copies of all should be stored in accounting department or scanned and maintained in the court database with adequate backup.
-The court retention policy will specify how long financial records are maintained. - Monthly Close -- At the end of the month, the court manager or designee will review bank statement reconciliation reports to ensure all payments were authorized and that no fraud occurred.
-If there are any discrepancies, the court manager will investigate and rectify. - 2.
-COOP
+Copies of all should be stored in the financial unit and scanned and maintained in the court database with adequate backup.
+The court's record retention policy will specify how long financial records are maintained. - Monthly Close -- At the end of the month, the court manager or designee will review bank statement reconciliation reports to ensure all payments were authorized, that no fraud occurred, and that all documentation is in order.
+If there are any discrepancies, the court manager will investigate and rectify.